 Why CSR Should be Incorporated into Company Strategy

-Responsibility programs need backing from leadership and support from employees to thrive.
+Responsibility programs such as employee giving need backing from leadership and support from employees to thrive.
 It is much easier to gain the buy-in from those two groups if CSR is linked to your company’s purpose.
 Some view CSR as a cost center or a pain that a company must “deal with”, but taking the time to link CSR to your company’s strategy will begin the process of changing that dialogue.
 Linking CSR to strategy can even become a tool for business success.

 Understanding Company Goals and Stakeholder Goals

 To make CSR a part of the strategy, it’s important to understand your company and its stakeholder’s goals.

 The long-term goals of the company are the guiding star of a business, and only by aligning with these goals can you merge CSR with strategy.
 For example, is your company currently focused on maximizing employee retention or is it attempting to fix a bad stint of PR?
 Once you know the company’s goals, you can position the CSR programs to complement them.

 At Dr Pepper Snapple Group (DPS), the top business goals listed on their website include: Leading with Flavors, Investing in DPS, and Sustainability in Action.
 These goals show an opportunity to synergize with CSR strategy.
 DPS is practicing this strategy through two of their CSR campaign pillars, “environmental sustainability” and “health and wellness,” which each help to contribute to their company’s overall mission.

 But remember that the company isn’t a faceless entity; it’s made up of stakeholders whose needs you must also understand.
 These stakeholders may include: